"RuPaul’s Drag Race" Disqualifies Contestant Over Alleged Sexual Misconduct & Catfishing

 "I had to film scenes that felt particularly sexual and awkward, but the opportunity seemed too good to let the overtly sexual nature or my inhibitions get in the way," Shimkus wrote on Facebook.

-Eventually, Shimkus learned that Mossey was not affiliated with the theater company they said they were and that it was Guglielmelli posing as the casting director in question.
+Eventually, Shimkus learned that Mossey was not affiliated with the theatre company they said they were and that it was Guglielmelli posing as the casting director in question.

 Since Shumkus came forward, four other actors shared similar stories with BuzzFeed News, alleging that Guglielmelli posed as Mossey and asked them to say and do "degrading" things for roles that did not exist.
 One of the men told the publication that he even agreed to masturbate on camera as part of the audition process, while another sent his body measurements and shirtless photos.